Casus-B/Casus-custom-Chatfill-II/README.md

 _Chatfill II's variable post length actually works._

-Together with the 'momentum' entry, the emotional economy switch addresses what is probably my singular pet peeve about AI roleplay or collaborative fiction: the tendency of AI to ruminate endlessly on a given emotional beat.
+Together with the 'momentum' entry, Chatfill II's emotional economy switch addresses what is probably my singular pet peeve about AI roleplay or collaborative fiction: the tendency of AI to ruminate endlessly on a given emotional beat.
 Only slightly less annoying is the tendency of AI models to stop and 'hover.'
 Chatfill II addresses both of those problems.
 And it does so while consuming a tiny tiny number of tokens.
 I can't praise this preset enough.

 My custom version is designed to flesh out the preset, enhance it without adding a ton of extra tokens.
 My version is certainly an improvement for my purposes, and of course I recommend my version.
 But I also heartily recommend the original.
 At the very least, the original Chatfill II provides a peerless starting point for your own custom prompt.